JoshuaJFHolloway/TL/README.md

 I did this where I could to prevent one function doing anything more than it should have.
 I did however found myself wondering whether the componentDidMount function could have done a little less.
-Especially pertinent in the construction of the callingPoints component.
+Especially pertinent in the construction of the departingServices component.

 - Using React Router: